suclike/brain/Flexible-User-Interfaces.md

 </RelativeLayout>
 ```

-and then let's change the `ItemsListActivity` to extend from `FragmentActivity` to enable support fragments:
+and then let's change the `ItemsListActivity` to extend from `AppCompatActivity` to enable support fragments:

 ```
-public class ItemsListActivity extends FragmentActivity {
+public class ItemsListActivity extends AppCompatActivity {
   // ...
 }
 ```